 Impairment is the condition that exists when the carrying amount of goodwill exceeds its implied fair value.
 The Company utilizes the option to perform a qualitative assessment for its reporting unit and if the Company concludes it is more likely than not that the fair value of the reporting unit is less than its carrying amount, then the Company utilizes the two-step quantitative assessment.
 The Company's qualitative assessment is sensitive to assumptions related to potential adverse events and circumstances, including current market trends in control premiums and involves judgement in determining comparable peer companies to include in the control premium evaluation.
-Many of the events and circumstances evaluated in determining whether it is more likely than not that goodwill is impaired are outside of the Company's control and could change in future periods.
-There was no impairment of goodwill in 2021 or 2020.
+The Company recorded goodwill impairment loss of \$8.9 million and \$0 million during the twelve months ended December 31, 2022 and 2021, respectively.